apify/apify-docs/sources/platform/actors/development/quick_start/start_web_ide.md

 :::

-To run you Actor, you need to build it first.
+To run your Actor, you need to build it first.
 Click the **Build** button below the source code to initiate the build process.

 ![Actor source code](./images/actor-source-code.png)